This page is about a chemotherapy drug called cabazitaxel and its possible side effects. There is information about

 Tell your doctor about any other medicines you are taking, including vitamins, herbal supplements and over the counter remedies.
 Some drugs can react together.

 Cabazitaxel may have a harmful effect on a baby developing in the womb.
-You should not father a child whilst taking this drug or for a few months afterwards.
+You should not father a child whilst taking this drug or for at least 6 months afterwards.
 Discuss contraception with your doctor before you start your treatment if there is any possibility that your partner could become pregnant.

 You should not have immunisations with live vaccines while you are having chemotherapy or for at least 6 months afterwards.
 In the UK, these include rubella, mumps, measles (usually given together as MMR), BCG, yellow fever and Zostavax (shingles vaccine).